zxc916684603/ecs/intl.en-US/Block Storage/Block storage/Resize cloud disks/Resize partitions and file systems of Linux data disks.md

 ## Option 3: Resize existing GPT partitions {#section_oi9_qp8_f04 .section}

-To resize an existing GPT partition, perform the following steps: In the example, a data disk of 1 TiB is used and then extended to 32 TiB.
+To resize an existing GPT partition, perform the following steps: In the example, a data disk of 1 TiB is extended to 32 TiB.
 The existing partition is /dev/vdb1.

 1. Run the fdisk command to view information about the partition to be extended.

-    ``` {#codeblock_7se_li5_o6n}
+    ``` {#codeblock_7se_li5_o6n .lanuage-shell}
     [root@ecshost ~]# fdisk -l
     Disk /dev/vda: 42.9 GB, 42949672960 bytes, 83886080 sectors
     Units = sectors of 1 * 512 = 512 bytes